Dollar pressures copper while zinc jumps on smelter shutdown

-LONDON: Copper prices came under pressure on Monday as the dollar strengthened and worries about Chinese demand resurfaced after the country’s central bank surprised markets by leaving key interest rates unchanged.
+LONDON: Copper prices came under pressure on Monday as the dollar strengthened and worries about Chinese demand resurfaced after its central bank surprised markets by leaving interest rates unchanged.

 China’s central bank left the medium-term policy rate unchanged on Monday, defying market expectations for a cut as a weaker currency limited the scope of near-term monetary easing to boost the economy.